26 to 27 June 2026

 • DJ sets

-• Community event on Friday evening
+• Community quiz on Friday evening (registration mandatory)

 Recap from SES 2025